view7677/java-interview-questions/pages/Spring.md

 A Bean in Spring framework goes through following phases in its lifecycle.

-Initialization and creation: Spring container gets the definition of Bean from XML file and instantiates the Bean.
+**Initialization and creation**: Spring container gets the definition of Bean from XML file and instantiates the Bean.
 It populates all the properties of Bean as mentioned in the bean definition.

-Setting the Behavior of Bean: In case a Bean implements BeanNameAware interface, Spring uses setBeanName() method to pass the bean’s id.
-In case a Bean implements BeanFactoryAware interface, Spring uses setBeanFactory() to pass the BeanFactory to bean.
+**Setting the Behavior of Bean**: In case a Bean implements BeanNameAware interface, Spring uses `setBeanName()` method to pass the bean’s id.
+In case a Bean implements BeanFactoryAware interface, Spring uses `setBeanFactory()` to pass the BeanFactory to bean.

-Post Processing: Spring container uses postProcesserBeforeInitialization() method to call BeanPostProcessors associated with the bean.
-Spring calls afterPropertySet() method to call the specific initialization methods.
-In case there are any BeanPostProcessors of a bean, the postProcessAfterInitialization() method is called.
+**Post Processing**: Spring container uses postProcesserBeforeInitialization() method to call BeanPostProcessors associated with the bean.
+Spring calls `afterPropertySet()` method to call the specific initialization methods.
+In case there are any BeanPostProcessors of a bean, the `postProcessAfterInitialization()` method is called.

-Destruction: During the destruction of a bean, if bean implements DisposableBean, Spring calls destroy() method.
+**Destruction**: During the destruction of a bean, if bean implements DisposableBean, Spring calls `destroy()` method.

 ![Spring : Life Cycle of spring Bean](https://premaseem.files.wordpress.com/2013/02/spring-bean-lifecycle.png)